obogacz/spring-boot-kafka-demo/README.md

 - Event Consumer x3
 - PostgreSQL Database

+> [!NOTE]
+> Other examples of the Apache Kafka environment setup are in the `/kafka-configs` directory.

 ### Running Kafka with Docker
 To run only Apache Kafka containers navigate to the project root and run the following command:
 ```shell